Pastry Arts Degree

 The Science of Nutrition

-This course covers the basic principles of nutrition, emphasizing nutrients, food sources, and their role in growth, development, and overall health.
+In the Science of Nutrition course, the basic principles of nutrition are investigated.
+Emphasis is placed on the nutrients, food sources, and their utilization in the body for growth and health throughout life.
 Contemporary and global nutritional issues are also discussed.

-This course covers such topics as business planning, pricing, credit management, government regulation, legal concerns, and business ethics.
-Students learn how to manage and how to lead.
+This course is a culmination course in entrepreneurship.
+This course covers such topics as business planning, pricing, credit management, government regulation, legal concerns.
+Business ethics and the crucial role and importance of management and leadership are also covered.
 For the final project for this course, the student will complete and present a business plan for a food service operation.

 A Typical Week at Escoffier**